ucbds-infra/otter-grader/docs/tutorial.rst

 Otter Assign
 ------------

-Start by ``cd``ing into ``tutorial``.
+Start by moving into the ``tutorial`` directrory.
 This directory includes the master notebook ``demo.ipynb``.
 Look over this notebook to get an idea of its structure.
 It contains five questions, four code and one Markdown (two of which are manually-graded).
 Also note that the assignment configuration in the first cell tells Otter Assign to generate a solutions PDF and a Gradescope autograder zip file and to include special submission instructions before the export cell.
 To run Otter Assign on this notebook, run

 .. code-block:: console